compose-spec/compose-spec/spec.md

 #### Short syntax

-Shor syntax is a coma separated string to set host IP, host port and container port.
+Shor syntax is a comma-separated string to set host IP, host port and container port in the form:

+`[HOST:]CONTAINER` where `HOST` is `[IP:](port | range)` and `CONTAINER` is `port | range`.

 Host IP if not set will bind to all network interfaces. port can be either a single value or a range.
+Host and container MUST obviously use equivalent ranges.

 Either specify both ports (`HOST:CONTAINER`), or just the container port (an ephemeral host port is chosen).

 `HOST:CONTAINER` SHOULD always be specified as a (quoted) string, to avoid conflicts with [yaml base-60 float](https://yaml.org/type/float.html).

+Samples:
 ```yml
 ports:
  - "3000"